 This proposal shows how to solve some technological challenges of monitoring collaboration in F&PLE, especially those related to data gathering.
 Besides, some other problems related to the impact of the learning design over the collaboration analysis are highlighted.
-This line of research is also relevant and its study has being addressed in other paper presented at this conference [10].
+This line of research is also relevant and its study has being addressed in [17].